stiliajohny/pumptogo/content/homepage/price-list.md

 _**Please note**: over 10 miles from our location additional fees apply ( £2.49/mile )_

-_All prices are inclusive of VAT where applicable._
+_All prices are included of VAT where applicable._

 **Special Arrangements:**
 Got a special situation or looking for a group deal?
 Let's have a chat and we'll sort out a price that works for everyone.